-To find out if you can claim a foreign tax credit on your overseas pension go to www.ird.govt.nz (search keywords: double tax agreement).
+To find out if you can claim a foreign tax credit on your overseas pension go to ird.govt.nz/dta

 Where a foreign tax credit is available, you need to include the before-tax (gross) income in your New Zealand tax return.
 You can then claim a tax credit for the tax paid overseas.